 It is a fairly quiet borough because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Prospect has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Prospect has few renters and college students.
 But the biggest reason it is quieter in Prospect than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Prospect may be for you.

-As is often the case in a small borough, Prospect doesn't have a public transportation system that people use for their commute.
+Prospect is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Prospect who are college-educated is close to the national average for all communities of 21.84%: 20.57% of the adults in Prospect have a bachelor's degree or advanced degree.